mark-wiemer-org/ahkpp/README.md

         SoundBeep
 ```

-Use their variants with braces:
+As a workaround, use braces:

 ```autohotkey
 if (true) {